What to do after you have signed the contract.

 Option Period:

 * This is normally a 7-10 day period where the buyer does their home inspection.
 This is where the buyer has the right to terminate the contract for what ever reason and get their earnest money back.
-Think of this as "round 2" of negotiations but it is dealing with repairs.
+Think of this as "round 2" of negotiations but it is dealing with repairs and this is where many deals do fall apart.

 * It is best to negotiate a dollar amount in lieu of doing the repairs for 2 reasons: